Yucca Mountain nuclear waste repository: Opposition

 One point of concern has been the standard of radiation emission in 10,000 to 1,000,000 years.
 On August 9, 2005, the United States Environmental Protection Agency (EPA) proposed a limit of 350 millirem per year for that period.
-In October 2007, the DOE issued a draft of the Supplemental Environmental Impact Statement showing that for the first 10,000 years mean public dose would be 0.24 mrem/year and that thereafter the median public dose would be 0.98 mrem/year, both of which are substantially below the proposed EPA limit.
+In October 2007, the DOE issued a draft of the Supplemental Environmental Impact Statement showing that mean public dose would be 0.24 mrem/year for the first 10,000 years and the median public dose would be 0.98 mrem/year thereafter.
+Both are substantially below the proposed EPA limit.
 For comparison, a hip X-ray results in a dose around 83 mrem and a CT head or chest scan results in around 1,110 mrem.
 Annually, in the United States, an individual's dose from background radiation is about 350 mrem, though some places get more than twice that.

-On February 12, 2002, Secretary of Energy Spencer Abraham decided that this site was suitable to be the nation's nuclear repository.
+On February 12, 2002, Secretary of Energy Spencer Abraham deemed this site suitable as the nation's nuclear repository.
 The governor of Nevada had 90 days to object and did so, but Congress overrode the objection.
 If the governor's objection had stood, the project would have been abandoned and a new site chosen.
-In August 2004, the repository became an election issue when Senator John Kerry said he would abandon the plans if elected.
+In August 2004, the repository became an election issue when U.S. Senator John Kerry said he would abandon the plans if elected.

-In March 2005, the Energy and Interior departments revealed that several U.S. Geological Survey hydrologists had exchanged emails discussing possible falsification of quality assurance documents on water infiltration research.
+In March 2005, the U.S. Energy and Interior departments revealed that several U.S. Geological Survey hydrologists had exchanged emails discussing possible falsification of quality assurance documents on water infiltration research.
 On February 17, 2006, the DOE's Office of Civilian Radioactive Waste Management (OCRWM) released a report confirming the technical soundness of infiltration modeling work performed by U.S. Geological Survey (USGS) employees.
-In March 2006, the U.S. Senate Committee on Environment and Public Works Majority Staff issued a 25-page white paper, "Yucca Mountain: The Most Studied Real Estate on the Planet."
+In March 2006, the U.S. Senate Committee on Environment and Public Works Majority Staff issued a 25-page white paper, "Yucca Mountain: The Most Studied Real Estate on the Planet".
 The conclusions were: